davidk01/algorithmic_puzzles/rectangle_triangle_dissection/README.md

 is an even number so we have reduced it to a case we already know.
 To deal with `3` we just need to apply the rule `R -> SR` once to get a square that we can then dissect into `3` right triangles.
 This leaves us with an `R` which we can proceed with as in the previous case.
 Putting the two dissection together we get `2(k - 1) + 3 = n`.
 The only number that this analysis breaks down for is the number `3`.
 For every other number we can produce a dissection that has `n` right triangles.

+You are invited to find more efficient dissections by figuring out how to minimize the number of rule applications to get a particular number of triangles.